Ryan-Rutledge/ProjectEuler-J/README.md

     NB. -            Subtracted from
     NB.
 0            0

 A tree follows its script from top to bottom.
-Subprocesses are indicated by increased indentation.
+Subprocesses are indicated by increased indentation, and must finish executing before the parent process can return a value.

-##Running Scripts

-From within the J console, type `load 'path/to/problem[NUMBER].ijx'` and press <kbd>Enter</kbd> to load the script.

-When a solution script is loaded it automatically executes and prints its output to the screen.